Jalajala: Geography

 Jalajala is on a peninsula located 75 km southeast of Manila in the largest freshwater lake in the Philippines, Laguna de Bay.
 It lies on the eastern part of the Rizal Province and has a land area of 4,930 ha representing 3.77% of the total land area of the province.
 Jalajala's political boundary on the north is the Panguil River, wherein it shares the boundary with the town of Pakil in Laguna.
 On its southern, eastern, and western boundaries lies Laguna de Bay.

 Mount Sembrano forms the boundary of Jalajala and Pililla.

 Barangays

-Jalajala is politically subdivided into eleven barangays (three urban, eight rural).
-Bayugo, Palay-Palay, and Sipsipin were elevated as barrios in 1956.
+Jalajala is politically subdivided into 11 barangays (three urban, eight rural), as indicated in the matrix below and the image herein.
+Each barangay consists of puroks and some have sitios.